 Approach.
-Quantification and modeling of nutrients and water column biota response provides the crucial biological uptake and chemical recycling that is the underpinning for any subsequent waterborne contaminant fate and transport modeling for the lake.
+Quantification and modeling of nutrients and water column biota response provides the crucial biological uptake and chemical recycling that is the underpinning for any subsequent waterborne pollutant fate and transport modeling for the lake.
 The studies and modeling must begin with the development of an accurate hydrodynamic model with added components to describe salinity and nutrient dynamics.

-Hydrodynamic model components have been previously described; additional data to support a full nutrient mixing model include the following:
+Hydrodynamic model components have been previously described; additional data to support a full nutrient dynamics model include the following:

-- $\Box$ Quantification of all influent loads of key nutrient species - $\Box$ Internal sediment losses and fluxes to the water column - □ Atmospheric loading - □ Water column planktonic processing and transformation of nutrients; seasonal measurements of algal biomass, chlorophyll, and nutrient content
+- Quantification of all influent loads of key nutrient species - Internal sediment losses and fluxes to the water column - Atmospheric exchange - Water column planktonic processing and transformation of nutrients; seasonal measurements of algal biomass, chlorophyll, and nutrient content - Interbay transfer